savetheclocktower/daubjs/README.md

 export default RUBY;
 ```

-Hence we don't need to write a grammar to transform Ruby parameters; sometimes the transformations are straightforward enough that they can be done with more conventional string manipulation techniques.
+This is a contrived example, but you get the point.
+We don’t always need to write a grammar; sometimes the transformations are straightforward enough that they can be done with more conventional string manipulation techniques.

 This approach also gives you the flexibility to write rules more generically.
 For example, in JavaScript, instead of having one rule for named function expressions (`function foo () {}`) and one for anonymous function expressions (`function () {}`), you can define a pattern with an optional capture group and then use a `before` callback to highlight the function name only if it's present.